lakshmi-purushothaman/kong-deployment/TA1/kubernetes/amazon/EC/euroclear-setup-proposal.md

 ### Key Considerations/Assumptions

 There could be many reasons for the desire to modernize the legacy application; For the purpose of this proposition, key focus would be on:
-- Agility in development process, by adopting </br>
-    - Devops processes like workflow automation using CI/CD pipelines, test automation
-    - Infrastructure automation - Elastic infrastructure, Containers
-    - Support for Polyglot programming
 - Loose Coupling </br>
-    - Loose coupling between components/services
+    - Loose coupling between components/services and infrastructure
     - Independently deployable and scalable
 - Build Cloud native applications</br>
     - Event driven microservices
     - Statelessness
     - Circuit Breakers and API Gateways
     - Interaction Redundancy - Retries and other control loops
+- Agility in development process, by adopting </br>
+    - Devops processes like workflow automation using CI/CD pipelines, test automation
+    - Infrastructure automation - Elastic infrastructure, Containers
+    - Support for Polyglot programming

 ### Architecture Blueprint

+By combinining EDA and microservices architecture style, we can achieve non-functional qualities such as performance, scalability, availability, resiliency, and ease of development.

 ![High Level Architecture](/TA1/kubernetes/amazon/EC/Architecture.png)

 ### Key architectural considerations
-These considerations will act as guide rails to make architectural decisions
+These considerations will act as guide rails to make architectural decisions, which will influence the architecture of the system
 - Architectural Patterns </br>
-Defining key principles is critical, some of the EDA and microservices patters are:
-    - Pipes and Filters
     - Command Query Responsibility Segregation (CQRS)
     - Saga (Orchestration or Choreography)
     - Event Outbox and Inbox - Enables handling distributed transactions and idempotent consumers
     - Dead Letter Queue
     - Service Mesh
     - Event Sourcing
+    - Stream Processing
-- Technology Stack
+- Technology Stack </br>
+    This is the backbone for key architectural qualities (performance, availability, reliability, operating cost, fault-tolerance, and so on) and simplifies development.
     - High availability
         Different availability zones or regions, fault-tolerant, data replication, rolling upgrades
     - Scalability